GUIDELINE for Feline bartonellosis

 Bartonella spp. have a worldwide distribution with highest prevalences in areas where conditions are most favourable for arthropod vectors, mainly fleas.
 In Europe, many studies have been carried out, and the antibody prevalence in cats ranged from 3.6 to 53% (Table 2).

-Table 2: Antibody prevalence of Bartonella infection in the feline populations sampled in European countries
+Table 2: Antibody prevalences of Bartonella infection in the feline populations sampled in European countries

 Country Number of cats Prevalence (%) Reference